zuplo/docs/docs/articles/gke-with-upstream-auth-policy.md

 to this process are:

 1. The client makes a request to your Zuplo API Gateway
-1. The Zuplo API Gateway enforces any policies (i.e. authentication, authorization, rate limiting)
+1. The Zuplo API Gateway enforces any policies (for example authentication, authorization, rate limiting)
 1. The Zuplo API Gateway proxies the request to the public IP address of your GCP Load Balancer.
 Zuplo adds authorization information to the request that